 The hikes I have yet to accomplish are what will bring me back.

-I recommend Devil’s Bridge—an easy/moderate hike with a rare photo opportunity (but plan to wait in line), Cathedral Rock—a short though difficult hike up to a famous sandstone landmark, and Bear Mountain—one of the difficult beasts whose trail is tough but well worth a few swear words and sore muscles.
+- Bear Mountain is one of the difficult beasts whose trail is tough but well worth a few swear words and sore muscles.
 I might categorize this as more “mountain climbing” than “hike” though don’t let that deter you!
 You will get some of the best views!

-Head 20 minutes southwest out of Sedona and enjoy an evening at a beautiful vineyard, Page Springs Cellars.
+Make a short drive 20 minutes southwest out of Sedona and enjoy an evening at a beautiful vineyard, Page Springs Cellars.
 You’ll sip wine, learn about each pour, and continue your calm and peaceful day at the scenic winery.
-Choose a wine flight ($11 or $20 options) and a cheese plate to create a picture-perfect happy hour.
+Choose a wine tasting flight ($11 or $20 options) and a cheese plate to create a picture-perfect happy hour.
 Though it was expensive, it was worth it for the ambiance and experience—perfect for girls night.

 Tip: I would recommend an Uber or Lyft to/from Uptown.
 Parking can be tough.
 Plus, you might find yourself a few prickly pear margaritas in by the time you leave.

 Mexico, meet American Southwest.
 The bold, local, and authentic Elote Café menu is worth raving about and is easily one of the best places to eat in Sedona.
 How good is this place?
 I purchased the cookbook written by Owner and Chef, Jeff Smedstad.
 Enjoy hand-crafted cocktails and items made with locally-grown, organic ingredients.
 Order a cucumber-lime margarita, guacamole, and smoked brisket